Pompateh/managing_app/README.md

 If you want to contribute, see the [contributing](./contributing.md) section.
 Your help will be very important to build the project!
 <details><summary>Pre-requisites</summary>
 <br>
-To be able to start development on Hibounote, make sure you have the following prerequisites installed:
+To be able to start development on Newstalgia, make sure you have the following prerequisites installed:
 <ul>
 <br>
 <li><a href="https://nodejs.org/en">Node (v18.20 or higher)</a></li>